-- i.
+- a.
+INTERNAL ACCESS DRIVEs intersecting with Route 117/Great Road shall be positioned to align with existing intersections to the extent practicable; - b.
+Parking spaces designed in a manner similar to traditional parallel or angled on-street parking is encouraged where practicable.
+Parking spaces shall be designed in accordance with Section 7.5 of the Zoning Bylaw. - c.
+Turning radii and travel lane widths shall be designed to accommodate SU-30 emergency apparatus; - d.
+INTERNAL ACCESS DRIVEs shall be designed with measures to provide maximum safety and mobility for pedestrians, cyclists and motorists where practicable.
+Measures may include but not be limited to: - i.
 Bulb-outs / Curb extensions; - ii.
 Center island medians; - iii.
 Landscape treatments; - iv.
 Pedestrian refuge islands; - v.
 Raised crosswalks, speed humps and tables; - vi.
 Rectangular rapid flashing beacons; and - vii.
 Other measures as applicable. - e.
 One (1) street tree shall be required for every thirty (30) feet of INTERNAL ACCESS DRIVE length, either provided at intervals or clustered to improve overall site aesthetics.
 The Planning Board may allow for a reduction in the number of required street trees where parking area shade trees are provided in close proximity, in accordance with Section 3.3.5.29 of this Bylaw. - f.
 Curbing and structured drainage facilities shall be provided pursuant to the Stow Zoning Bylaw, Stow Subdivision Rules and Regulations, and all state and federal regulations. - g.
-Other than secondary access for emergency use, no driveway for a non-residential principal USE shall cross land in a residential zoning district in which the principal use is not allowed. - h.
-Sidewalks which meet the Massachusetts Architectural Access Board design standards shall be installed along both sides of INTERNAL ACCESS DRIVEs.
-The Planning Board may waive the requirement for sidewalks along INTERNAL ACCESS DRIVE where the following design criteria are met: - i.
-There are portions of the INTERNAL ACCESS DRIVE which are primarily used for vehicle circulation and pedestrian circulation is otherwise adequately provided on the site pursuant to the Design Standards; - ii.
-Sidewalks and walkways that provide alternative pedestrian access are present adjacent to or within the parking area; - iii.
-The INTERNAL ACCESS DRIVE either currently does not, or is unlikely to be used to provide pedestrian connection to an existing or proposed BUILDING or pedestrian destination.
+Other than secondary access for emergency use, no driveway for a non-residential principal USE shall cross land in a residential zoning district in which the principal use is not allowed. - Sidewalks which meet the Massachusetts Architectural Access Board design standards shall be installed along both sides of INTERNAL ACCESS DRIVEs.
+The Planning Board may waive the requirement for sidewalks along INTERNAL ACCESS DRIVE where the following design criteria are met:

+- There are portions of the INTERNAL ACCESS DRIVE which are primarily used for vehicle circulation and pedestrian circulation is otherwise adequately provided on the site pursuant to the Design Standards; - Sidewalks and walkways that provide alternative pedestrian access are present adjacent to or within the parking area; - The INTERNAL ACCESS DRIVE either currently does not, or is unlikely to be used to provide pedestrian connection to an existing or proposed BUILDING or pedestrian destination.

-3.3.5.25 Sidewalk Standards
+3.3.5.265 Sidewalk Standards